-The village library re-opened in June 18, 2007 with the interior fully restored highlighting the beauty of its woodwork, windows, fireplaces, and view of the Hudson River.
-A formal grand opening was held on October 14, 2007 with a rededication ceremony with a brief speech from Board President Tom Casey, Library Director Joanne Sininsky, and the Honorable Mayor Wassmer.
+The Village library re-opened in June 18, 2007 with the interior fully restored highlighting the beauty of its woodwork, windows, fireplaces and view of the Hudson River.
+A formal grand opening was held on October 14, 2007 with a rededication ceremony with a brief speech from Board President Tom Casey, Library Director Joanne Sininsky and the Honorable Mayor Wassmer.
 The newly renovated program/study room was named in memory of Genevieve McCab, a longtime trustee who served as board president from 1978 to 1983.
 An artwork made by second graders from Neary Elementary School was also presented during the ceremony which now hangs in display at the program/study room.

 The Main Library celebrated its fifth anniversary on May 2008.
-Since its construction, our adult book collection has grown by over 12,000 items, our video and DVD collection has increased from 1,200 to over 10,000, and Youth Services has added nearly 5,000 items.
+Since its construction, the adult book collection has grown by over 12,000 items, our video and DVD collection has increased from 1,200 to over 10,000, and Youth Services has added nearly 5,000 items.
 Our adult programming has also increased along with a wider range of teen and youth programs.

 On May 2, 2010, our Local History Room at the Main Library was rededicated in honor of Thomas F.X.
 Casey, a long-time and much beloved Board of Trustee President and Rockland County and Haverstraw Town Historian.
 The Village Branch received some face-lifts in early 2011 in time for its 108th birthday in the fall and May 18, 2015 marked a greener future for the library with a solar panel ribbon cutting for the main library.
-In memory of Karen Weaver, a long-time trustee of HKDPL, the Children’s Room at the Main Library was named in her honor on November 18, 2017.
+In memory of Karen Weaver, a long-time Library trustee, the Children’s Room at the Main Library was named in her honor on November 18, 2017.

-The library has come a long way since its formation over 100 years ago and we hope to serve the Town of Haverstraw, North Rockland School District residents, and the general public for another 100 years.
+The library has come a long way since its formation over 100 years ago and we hope to serve the Town of Haverstraw, North Rockland School District residents and the general public for another 100 years.

 by Wilma Glover-Koomson and Rio Aucena